Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 The easiest way to report a bug is to email us at [support@billmate.se](mailto:support@billmate.se).
 If you however are a developer you can feel free to raise an issue on GitHub, [https://github.com/Billmate/billmate-checkout-for-woocommerce](https://github.com/Billmate/billmate-checkout-for-woocommerce).

 == Changelog ==
+= 2021.02.08    - version 1.0.2 =
+* Tweak         - Tweak WC checkout form submission logic.
+The plugin is no longer reliant on a hashchange to send purchase_complete reponse to Billmate.
+* Tweak         - Adds stacktrace in logging.

 = 2021.01.28    - version 1.0.1 =
 * Tweak         - Minor improvements to language files